Adobe-Marketing-Cloud/aep-sdks-documentation/README.md

 # Home

 {% hint style="success" %}
+### Apple M1 Compatibility

+In order to support the new Apple M1 architecture while maintaining support for existing Intel architecture, the AEP SDKs are now distributed using XCFrameworks.

+Please see [Release notes](release-notes.md#december-18-2020) and [Current SDK Versions](resources/upgrading-to-aep/current-sdk-versions.md) for more information on the latest extension versions.
+{% endhint %}

+{% hint style="success" %}
 ### iOS 14 Compatibility

 With the general release of iOS 14 on September 16, 2020 - latest extension versions of Adobe Experience Platform Mobile SDK have been tested and certified for compatibility.